 For advanced students, equipment is available for checkout through the audio and cinema departments at the studios in LC 311.

 Internships are a great way to get hands-on experience, build a portfolio, and add to your resume.
-You can contact our Internship Coordinator Steve Pugmire directly at email@example.com.
+You can contact our Internship Coordinator Steve Pugmiredirectly at firstname.lastname@example.org.
 To find out more about UVU Internships got to uvu.edu/internships.

-Students are also encouraged to enrol in the Summer semester to expedite graduation.
+Students are also encouraged to enroll in the Summer semester to expedite graduation.
 By enrolling in 15 credits each semester, including summer, it may be possible to graduate in three years with a bachelor degree.